Supporting people diagnosed with ADHD who are pursuing higher education. Apply Now!

 The Michael Yasick ADHD Scholarship is closed.

-The scholarship program is for individuals in the United States who:
+The scholarship program is for legal residents of the United States who:

 - have been diagnosed with Attention-Deficit/Hyperactivity Disorder (ADHD)

-- are accepted to or will be enrolled in an undergraduate program at an accredited college, university, trade school, technical school, or vocational school
+- are accepted to or will be enrolled in a 2- or 4-year undergraduate program* at an accredited college, university, trade school, technical school, or vocational school located in the US

-- under the care of a licensed health care professional for ADHD
+- are under the care of a licensed health care professional for ADHD